JoaquimEsteves/AASMA/README.md

 Default car velocity: FIX ME
 Default pawn velocity: FIX ME (probably 1 or 0,5)

+Initial state:
+PedestrianPositions: random on pedestrian zones
+CarPositions: random on free zones
+PedestrianDirections: random according to right direction of the road
+CarDirections: random
+Number of car = number of parking spots = 20
+Number of pedestrians = 40 (for example)

+Final state: Number od moving car = 0 and number of pedestrians = 0

+Variables:
+NumberOfCars
+NumberOfMovingCars
+NumberOfPedestrians
+--
+NumberOfGoodCars
+NumberOfBadCars

+Goal of car:            find a parking spot and stop Goal od pedestrian:     find some goal positions (?)

 Sensor:
         -see all positions untill a wall is met or the end of the map;
         -check x number of positions ahead